Tetlanesh/nbdev_tutorial/README.md

 5.  install nbdev and few other packages
     1.  `conda install -c fastai nbdev`
     2.  `conda install jupyter ipykernel pandas scikit-learn`
+    3.  run `nbdev_install_hooks` this should install all required jupyter related stuff if it is not laready installed
 6.  register your env with jupyter:
     `python -m ipykernel install --user --name=[your env name]`
 7.  install quarto: